 Gray whales have twice recovered from the brink of extinction at the hands of whalers.
 Fortunately, Mexico has recognized the value of the lagoons and now protects the gray whales from various threats and disturbances.
 About eight thousand gray whales enter one lagoon known as Magdalena Bay, the location of our gray whale watching tour basecamp.
 Due to Magdalena Bay’s unique ecological and political situation, kayaks are not used for approaching the gray whales here.
 All up close whale watching in the lagoons is done in motorized skiffs that are operated by well-trained naturalist skippers.

-Our gray whale watching tour schedule coincides with their season for birthing, nursing young, and rowdy breeding so you should see and hear almost continuous action.
-All of this can be observed right from the basecamp, and you will fall asleep to the sound of breathing whales.
+The gray whale watching trips coincide with their season for birthing, nursing young, and rowdy breeding.
+Even if you choose just the one day of gray whale watching tour (included in some Sea of Cortez kayaking trips) you should see and hear almost continuous action.
+If you choose the multi-day gray whale watching tour, all of this can be observed right from the base camp, and you will fall asleep to the sound of breathing whales.
 On a daily basis we venture out in a skiff for close up whale watching.
 Some of the gray whales have become “friendly” and enthusiastically approach the skiffs to be petted and rubbed by the humans on board.
 Looking into the eye of a whale and feeling its whole body shiver from the pleasure of your touch is an unparalleled wildlife experience!
 Sighting gray whales is guaranteed on these tours.

 Are Whale Watching Tours from a Sea Kayak Safe?

 Absolutely, and it is a thrill that you will never forget!
 Whales peacefully go about their business while we enjoy their company from a respectful distance.
 Whales are intelligent, sociable, and remarkably agile for their size.
 They are very good at judging their distance from a kayak and will occasionally come very close, even swimming under our kayaks without creating a ripple!
 It is exceedingly rare for a whale to bump into kayak.
 We have seen it happen only a couple of times and it never resulted in a capsize – just great stories to tell!
-These minor accidents were caused by the kayak moving directly into the path of the whale when it was intensely focused on feeding.
+These minor incidents were caused by the kayakers ignoring guide instructions and paddling directly into the path of the whale when it was intensely focused on feeding.